 A: Children in the U6 league do not practice during the week.
-The U8 program will have one joint optional skills practice session a week.
+The U8 program will have one optional skills practice session a week.
 All other leagues (U10 and U13 boys and girls) have one evening practice each week.

 Q: Where are the practices held and on what nights?

 A: Practices are held at the International School of Brussels (ISB) in Watermael-Boisfort or at your U10/U13 team's home field.
 Field availability and the volunteer coaches determine the time and night for practice, but we try to make it suit everyone.
 If you have access to a home field, practice can be basically whenever you want.
-If you are using ISB facilities as a home field, practice will typically begin at about 18:30 on Monday, Tuesday, Wednesday or Thursday evening.
+If you are using ISB facilities as a home field, practice will typically begin at about 18:30 on a Monday, Tuesday, Wednesday or Thursday evening.